eficode-academy/ca-project/README.md

 - Setup a database in a separate Docker container, change application to use it
 - Investigate the usage of docker-compose for your multi-container setup
 - Investitage the usage of Kubernetes for your multi-container setup
-- Run a linter as part of the pipeline
-- Add something to do your buildtasks for you.
-Gradle, Rake, Grunt, Make, etc.
-- Stress the application, using for instance the docker image `rufus/siege-engine`
 - Do some TDD on the application
   - Make sure that you can't do an empty post
   - Make links in a post clickable
   - Make the layout prettier
   - Add additional pages
   - Add fields to the post
-- Refactor to remove the unused User and login code from the application